chronicleprotocol/documentation/docs/Intro/intro.md

 Chronicle’s **validators are represented by a community of leading blockchain protocols** including [MakerDAO](https://makerdao.com/), [Infura](https://www.infura.io/), [Gitcoin](https://www.gitcoin.co/), [Etherscan](https://etherscan.io/), [Gnosis](https://www.gnosis.io/), [DeFi Saver](https://defisaver.com/), and more.
 This approach is unique to Chronicle and ensures that the Oracle data is being signed by some of the most trusted and reputable projects in the blockchain space, further reinforcing trust in the protocol.

-Chronicle is the second largest Oracle provider by Total Value Secured (TVS) and currently secures around **$6B** for reputable protocols such as MakerDAO.
+Chronicle is the [second largest Oracle provider by Total Value Secured (TVS)](https://defillama.com/oracles) and currently secures over **$10B** in assets for reputable protocols such as MakerDAO, Spark, Morpho, and more.

 </details>